 Continue aproximately one mile until you come to a dirt road on the right.
 Take it to the viewing site (about a half mile).
 If it hasn't been raining this is a good road.

-If you decide to continue on past the viewing 'tree' and continue back around to park onto the concrete pathway, watch out for rocks in the grass/weeds/brush.
+If you decide to continue on past the viewing 'tree', continue to where the dirt road comes within a few feet of the concrete path.
+It is much easier to get onto the concrete path.
+Otherwise, watch out for rocks in the grass/weeds/brush.
 And take note of the CAUTION location on the map.
 This is where the concrete path has a sink hole.
 You can simple drive onto the grass to go around it.

 ALSO: If you park in the grass/weeds/brush make sure the vegetation is ground level and not in contact with your vehicle exhaust system.
 If you can, park on the dirt roads if you are just there to view.
 Else park on a concrete pathway to set your telescope/tripod.